kaiachain/kaia-docs/docs/learn/token-economy.md

 ## Funding Structure <a id="funding-structure"></a>

 Kaia’s funding structure runs continuously with Kaia network’s block generation.
-With every new block, newly issued KLAY and the sum of transaction fees used in the block \(collectively called “block reward”\) are aggregated and distributed to the following three destination accounts in accordance to the predetermined ratio:
+With every new block, newly issued KAIA and the sum of transaction fees used in the block \(collectively called “block reward”\) are aggregated and distributed to the following three destination accounts in accordance to the predetermined ratio:

 * Kaia Governance Council (GC) Reward:
     * GC Block Proposer Reward: 10%